spjy/jotted-topics/kr.md

 # Marking Particles

+For each marking particle, if the noun contains a 받침, use the first case, but if it does not, use the second case.

 ## 은/는 - Topic

 The subject marking particle is used to denote a change in topic or a juxtaposition with another object.